gvellut/backtickpp/README.md

 # Backtick++

-Quick window switching for VS Code on macOS
+Quick window switching for VS Code on macOS.

 In contrast with the *Switch Window...* shortcut (`workbench.action.switchWindow`), the orders of the windows will be updated and recalled (similar to the "View: Quick Open Previous Recently Used Editor in Group" command but for windows).